The NINDS supports two types of T32 Institutional Training Grants:

 This training program will support advanced predoctoral students and postdoctoral fellows.
 All applications to this program should have a central focus or a theme.
 The theme may be as broad or as narrow as deemed appropriate by the applicant institution, but should be more focused than, for example, "training in neuroscience."
 Funds should be used to support novel and/or expanded training experiences and activities, rather than to simply support trainees to conduct research.
 As in the past, a portion of NINDS training grants may be reserved for clinical research training projects or projects focused on a particular disorder or group of disorders.

 Awards will typically be made for a maximum of 4 trainee slots per year, although an exception may be made in rare circumstances for up to 8 slots.
-Those interested in applying for more than 4 slots of support per year are advised to contact Stephen Korn, Ph.D., Director, Office of Training, Career Development and Workforce Diversity, at firstname.lastname@example.org.
+Those interested in applying for more than 4 slots of support per year are advised to contact Stephen Korn, Ph.D., Director of Training and Workforce Development, at firstname.lastname@example.org.
 Applicants may request support for advanced (dissertation stage) predoctoral Ph.D. and M.D. students, postdoctoral fellows, or a mix of both.
 (NINDS does not support 1st or 2nd year graduate students under this PAR).
 Applications must specify the anticipated predoctoral to postdoctoral ratio.

-After a training grant has been awarded, T32 directors who wish to make changes in this ratio must obtain prior approval of Stephen Korn, Ph.D., Director, Office of Training, Career Development and Workforce Diversity, at email@example.com.
+After a training grant has been awarded, T32 directors who wish to make changes in this ratio must obtain prior approval of Stephen Korn, Ph.D., Director of Training and Workforce Development, at email@example.com.
 If the original application requested support exclusively for either pre-doctoral or postdoctoral trainees, the general policy will be to not allow trainees in another category to receive support (as such support has not been through the peer review process).
 However, exceptions are possible and will require that additional information be provided for administrative review and prior approval.